jamesrdartt/ClearPath_Feedback/docs/UserResearch.md

 Obversation 1 (James Dartt):
 - Observation Statement: Main complaints from students/employees is that feedback is usually ignored by professors/managers.
 Because of this, students/employees rarely give feedback, if at all.
 Main complaints from professors/employers is that feedback is often too vague, so they don't know how to improve, if they can at all.
-- Supporting Data: All of the responese to Question 3b were complaining about how feedback is currently handled.
+- Supporting Data: All of the responses to Question 3b were complaining about how feedback is currently handled.
 14/17 responses to Question 5 said users were at least somewhat likely to use an app like ClearPath Feedback.
 - Team Action (if any): Make being anonymous an option, since 15/17 responses requested it.
 Have filtering options.

 Observation 2 (Badhan Hasan):